0xmoei/aztec-network/README.md

 ```
 Replace `RPC_URL`, `your-validator-address` & 2x `your-validator-address`, then proceed

-* Note that there's a daily quota of 10 validator registration per day, if you get error, try again tommorrow.
+* Note: There's a daily quota of 5 validators registration per day, if you get error, try again tommorrow.

-## 13. Node's Health
+* If your Validator's Registration was successfull, you can check its stats on [Aztec Scan](https://aztecscan.xyz/validators)

-### Node's Peer ID:
+## 12. Verify Node's Peer ID:
 **Find your Node's Peer ID:**
 ```bash
 sudo docker logs $(docker ps -q --filter ancestor=aztecprotocol/aztec:alpha-testnet | head -n 1) 2>&1 | grep -i "peerId" | grep -o '"peerId":"[^"]*"' | cut -d'"' -f4 | head -n 1
 ```
 * This reveals your Node's Peer ID, Now search it on [Nethermind Explorer](https://aztec.nethermind.io/)

-### Validator's Registration:
-If your Validator's Registration was successfull, you can check its stats on [Aztec Scan](https://aztecscan.xyz/validators)
+* Note: It might takes some hours for your node to show up in Nethermind Explorer after it fully synced.

 ---